karthikv/nodefront/README.md

 For those who are interested in the more technical aspects of the live command, the `localhost` server that it creates automatically injects web socket code, courtesy of socket.io, into HTML pages.
 This allows communication between the client and the node.js server.
 Whenever a file is modified, the server notifies the client via the established socket connection.
 The client then assesses whether this file affects the current page and takes appropriate actions.

+Hostname: `nodefront compile -h/--hostname [hostname]` sets which hostname to serve files on.
+This must be used in conjunction with the live or serve option (see above).
+If not specified, live or serve defaults to serving files on localhost.

 ## Fetch Command
 ### Usage